womboai/edge-maxxing/README.md

 fi

 pipx ensurepath
-pipx install poetry
+pipx install uv

 # Repository
 git clone https://github.com/womboai/edge-maxxing
 cd edge-maxxing
 ```

-There is no need to manage venvs in any way, as poetry will handle that.
+There is no need to manage venvs in any way, as uv will handle that.

 ### Miner setup
 1. Clone the [base inference repository](https://github.com/womboai/sdxl-newdream-20-inference)